Kshitij321468/Forest-Cover-Loss-Analysis/README.md

 Team member
-1. Kshitij
+1. Kshitij Gujar
-2. diya
+2. Diya chauhan
-3. shrey
+3. shrey patel
-4. Dev
+4. Dev Vyas
-5. Charmi
+5. Charmi Gondaliya

        Libraries are used in this project